fuzzzerd/fmdata/README.md

 There are plenty of ways to consume RESTful APIs from .NET, but the goal of this project is to provide a blended FileMaker-idiomatic and .NET-idiomatic experience for developers consuming data from FileMaker databases in .NET applications.

-The project is organized as three packages.
+The project is organized as three main packages, with a child Auth package for FileMaker Cloud:

 - `FMData` is the core and it contains the base and abstract classes utilized by the other implementations.
 - `FMData.Rest` is for the Data API and